Texas Trees Foundation Partners with PlanIt Geo to Develop an Interactive Online Tree Mapping Website

 The Texas Trees Foundation TreePlotter map will contextualize the impact of urban trees in North Texas

-DALLAS, Texas – On January 4, Texas Trees Foundation will launch a new map-based interactive website, created by map technology leader PlanIT Geo, for use by the public to view trees planted in North Texas, visualize the growing tree canopy, and understand their ecosystem benefits.
+DALLAS, Texas – Texas Trees Foundation has launched a new map-based interactive website, created by map technology leader PlanIT Geo, for use by the public to view trees planted in North Texas, visualize the growing tree canopy, and understand their ecosystem benefits.